eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 We do this iteratively for all such groups.
 If two groups are in the same memory slice, we check if the two `mem_refs` are vector width aligned (same offset modulo vector width).
 This ensures that no `pair` inside a memory slice will cross this "alignment boundary".
+This on its own would not really guarantee independence.
+However, in the JVM we do not implement packing/unpacking of vector-nodes, and also no vector-permutations.
+This means that every "vector-lane" stays independent.

 However, if we use `-XX:CompileCommand=option,package.Class::method,Vectorize`, the flag `_do_vector_loop` is turned on.
 The `IntStream forEach()` method has this enabled implicitly (`vmIntrinsics::_forEachRemaining`).